ComputeCanada/hss23/content/quarto/index.md

 format: html
 ---

-# Header 1
+# Heading

-## Header 2
+## Subheading

 Some text.

 ## Formatting  {#sec-formatting}

 ::: aside
-Note that each header automatically creates an anchor, making it easy to link to specific sections of your documents.
+Note that each heading automatically creates an anchor, making it easy to link to specific sections of your documents.
 :::

 Text can be rendered *in italic* or **in bold** as well as [underlined]{.underline}.